WeblateOrg/weblate/docs/formats.rst

-For correct use of monolingual files, Weblate requires access to a file containing complete list of strings to translate with their source - this file is called :guilabel:`Monolingual base language file` within Weblate, though the naming might vary in your application.
+For correct use of monolingual files, Weblate requires access to a file containing complete list of strings to translate with their source - this file is called :ref:`component-template` within Weblate, though the naming might vary in your application.

+Additionally this workflow can be extended by utilizing :ref:`component-intermediate` to include strings provided by developers, but not to be used as is in the final strings.

 Automatic detection
 -------------------